pkrll/furry-potato/static/colorful-console.md

 Working with Node, the ``console.log`` command is never far away.
 Be it either for debugging purposes or user interaction, the ``console`` module provides a simple way of outputting a string to the terminal.

 For the most part, the boring, plain output is all we need.
-Sometimes, however, we want our output to make more of an impact and catch the users eye, for example when displaying a warning message, by using a different color or style.
+Sometimes, however, we want our output to make more of an impact and catch the user's eye, for example when displaying a warning message, by using a different color or style.

 Luckily for us, there is a simple way to do just that.